gibsonlab/chronostrain/README.md

 "seqs": [{"accession": "SEQ_ID_1", "seq_type": "chromosome"}],
 ...
 ```
-when using the `locus_tag` type and one does *not* have a genbank annotation file on hand, one needs to
+the `locus_tag` type will specifically parse the genbank annotation `.gb` file and look for the matching entry.
-define the `accession` field using an NCBI nucleotide accession (ChronoStrain will automatically download
-the genbank file from NCBI using the accession string.)

 If a complete assembly is not available and one only has scaffolds or contigs, one can specify multiple sources:
 ```text